- Will I still own my own home?

 Taking out an equity release plan is a big decision, and making sure you release cash safely is extremely important.

-Equity release advice and plans are fully regulated by the Financial Services Authority (FSA), ensuring that customers who take out an equity release plan are protected throughout the whole process.
-At Key, for your extra safety, we also recommend Equity Release Council approved equity release plans.
-All of these plans allow you to remain in your property until you and your partner pass away or move into long term care.
+Equity release advice and plans are fully regulated by the Financial Conduct Authority (FCA), ensuring that customers who take out an equity release plan are protected throughout the whole process.
+At Key, for your extra safety, we also recommend equity release plans which contain a number of additional guarantees.
+These include allowing you to remain in your property until you and your partner pass away or move into long term care.

 Can I still leave an inheritance?